 Acquisition price: $27.7 billion

-Salesforce's collaboration capabilities were enhanced through its partnership with Slack, a platform that facilitates efficient communication and teamwork.
+Salesforce's collaboration capabilities were enhanced through its partnership with Slack, facilitating efficient communication and teamwork.

 What came after the acquisition: Slack's innovations have been accelerating rapidly.
 Shortly after Salesforce completed the acquisition, the company launched Slack-First Customer 360, which included pre-built integrations between Slack and Salesforce.